-As we have started another England wide lockdown, I have been thinking – again – about the inequalities that occur from blanket policies, where the same rules are applied to everyone, and what role employers play in reducing these inequalities?
+As we continue to follow the guidelines to keep us safe during the pandemic, we think about the inequalities that occur from blanket policies, where the same rules are applied to everyone, and what role employers play in reducing these inequalities?
 Whether you agree or disagree with the Governments' approach, I believe it’s important not to get wrapped up in the politics, but to think about who is being affected by this and what can I do?

 Different groups of people will be affected by lockdown in many and various ways.
-One thing that is different this time, compared to March-July, is the daylight hours and weather.
+One thing that is having an impact at the moment is the daylight hours and weather.
 We know that getting fresh air, exercise and physical and psychological space from work is good for your mental and physical health, but most of us will start and finish work in the dark during this lockdown.
 Of course, people can still go for a post-work walk in the dark, but there are safety issues to contend with.
 Women, and other groups such as Trans people, are disproportionally likely to be attacked (physically or sexually) if walking at night alone.
-So, although the short daylight hours of lockdown two are the same for everyone, they don’t impact everyone equally!
+So, although the short daylight hours are the same for everyone, they don’t impact everyone equally!

 Exercise is not the only disproportionate impact, there is of course: